angelparkour499/slideshow-bootstrap-slide-effect/README.md

 ![Slideshow sample #4](https://github.com/angelparkour499/slideshow-bootstrap-slide-effect/blob/master/Slideshow_example%233.png)

- *The blocks used in the slideshow where built by myself, they work responsive as well*
+ *The blocks used in the slideshow were built by myself, they work responsive to multiple kinds of screens as well*